 International humanitarian law (IHL) requires an occupying power to protect the population of the territory that it occupies, ensure its welfare and wellbeing, as well as the respect for its human rights.
 Any destruction of property by the occupying power is prohibited, except when rendered absolutely necessary by military operations, which is not relevant in the West Bank where there are currently no active hostilities.
 The extensive demolition of property, not justified by military necessity and carried out unlawfully and wantonly, may be a grave breach of the Fourth Geneva Convention and may amount to a war crime.
 Other than for the security of the population or imperative military reasons, IHL further prohibits the transfer of the population of an occupied territory without the genuinely and fully informed consent of the affected people, regardless of the motive.
 Consent is not considered genuine in an environment marked by the use or threat of physical force, coercion, fear of violence or duress.
 In the absence of such consent, the transfer is forcible and constitutes a grave breach of the Fourth Geneva Convention.

-Document Source: Office for the Coordination of Humanitarian Affairs (OCHA), United Nations High Commissioner for Human Rights (UNHCHR), United Nations Special Coordinator for the Middle East Peace Process (UNSCO), United Nations Special Coordinator in the Occupied Territories (UNSCO)
+Document Sources: Office for the Coordination of Humanitarian Affairs (OCHA), Office of the United Nations High Commissioner for Human Rights (OHCHR), United Nations Special Coordinator for the Middle East Peace Process (UNSCO)

 Subject: Access and movement, Closures/Curfews/Blockades, Fourth Geneva Convention, House demolitions, Human rights and international humanitarian law, Internally displaced persons, Legal issues, Occupation, Population, Protection, Settlements

 Publication Date: 05/07/2018

 URL source: https://www.ochaopt.org/content/un-officials-call-end-west-bank-demolitions-and-respect-international-law